 Wine rated (2019 guide) 16/20 (Very good wine)

-Successful in its lighter expression, yet as precise and balanced as that of a great wine.
-In short, everything you would expect from its category.
+It succeeds in being lighter in style yet just as precise and well-balanced as a fine wine.
+In short, it delivers exactly what one would expect from its category.

 About the estate:

-Owned by the Castéja family and intelligently advised by the late Denis Dubourdieu, the wine has regained its full style, combining the power it often displayed between 1945 and 1961 with infinitely greater purity and aromatic finesse.
-The wines have improved spectacularly since the 2000s and offer one of the best value for money in Pauillac.
-Since 2015, a second wine, Lions-de-Batailley, has allowed for an even more rigorous selection of the grand vin blend.
+Owned by the Castéja family and expertly guided by the late Denis Dubourdieu, the wine has regained the fullness of its style, combining the power it often displayed between 1945 and 1961 with infinitely greater purity and aromatic finesse.
+The wines have improved dramatically since the 2000s and represent one of the best values in Pauillac.
+Since 2015, a second wine, Lions-de-Batailley, has allowed for an even more rigorous selection of grapes for the grand vin.

 Decanter